 Preparing Your Deck for Winter Weather

-The most important step to keeping your deck safe during the winter months should be taken before it even begins to snow.
-Taking the time to check and prepare your deck before a winter storm hits will go a long way toward cleaning off the ice when the time comes.
+The most important step to keeping your deck safe during winter should be before the first snowflakes fall.
+You may want to install snow-melting mats, buy snow blowers or keep away your deck furniture.
+Whatever precaution you take, checking and preparing your deck before a winter storm hits will go a long way toward cleaning off the ice when the time comes.

 Clear Away Any Obstacles

-Start with clearing out any objects that might pose obstacles once the snow and ice have fallen.
+Start with clearing out any objects that might pose obstacles once the ice and snow have fallen.
 Remove any furniture or fixtures, such as your backyard grill.
 If you don’t have a place to store them, you should cover them and move them to the side.

 Give Your Deck a Good Cleaning